 Cumberland Gap National Historical Park

 It's the gap in the mountain between the three states of Virginia, Tennessee, and Kentucky that allowed the mountain men west.
-Yes, Daniel Boone, and his cohorts would ply the Indian paths through the Cumberland Gap to explore the valleys to their west.
+Yes, Daniel Boone, now moving into the interior from his Pennsylvania upbringing, and his cohorts would ply the Indian paths through the Cumberland Gap to explore the valleys to their west.
 No, he wasn't the first, but yes, the most famous.
 Today, you can see remnants of the mountain men and the subsequent settlers in settlements that are preserved for your visit, you can descend into caves here long before either white settlement or Indian settlement were even a thought, or just marvel at the vistas of the mountains in either spring, summer, or fall.
-Cumberland Gap National Park, not far off the Interstate 81 corridor, provides a variety of nature, outdoors, and history fun, a park known more in the region that the nation, but waiting for your next adventures.
+Cumberland Gap National Park, not far off the Interstate 81 corridor, provides a variety of nature, outdoors, and history fun, a park known more in the region than the nation, but waiting for your next adventures.
 Com'n Daniel, I need to visit a cave.

 Cumberland Gap Then